tryethernal/hardhat-ethernal/README.md

 ## Synchronize blocks & transactions

 Once you've installed the plugin and authenticated, the plugin will automatically sync blocks and transactions going through your node.
-By default, it will synchronize to the latest workspace you've used in the web ui.
+By default, it will synchronize to the latest workspace you've used in the dashboard.
 See next section to learn how to set the workspace manually.

 ## Options